tapdata/tapdata-docs/docs/tapflow/api-reference/data-flow.md

-# Manage Real-Time Sync Tasks
+# Data Flow APIs

-This guide provides a comprehensive reference for using TapData Shell to manage data synchronization tasks, including setting up data sources, defining tasks, and applying data transformations.
+This document provides a complete reference for managing data flows using the Data Flow API, including operations for defining tasks, and performing data filtering.

-## Create Task
+## Create Data Flow Task

-To create a real-time synchronization task, use the commands `read_from`, `write_to`, and `save` in sequence.
+To create a data flow task, use the commands `read_from`, `write_to`, and `save` in sequence.

 #### read_from

-**Command Description**: Specifies the primary data source table for the real-time synchronization task.
-You can specify it using `data_source_name.table_name`, where `data_source_name` can be retrieved via `show dbs` or by [creating a new data source](manage-data-sources.md).
+**Command Description**: Specifies the primary data source table for the data flow task.
+You can specify it using `data_source_name.table_name`, where `data_source_name` can be retrieved via `show dbs` or by [creating a new data source](data-source.md).

 Additionally, you can define a custom query via `query`, replacing the default `select * from table`.